Conscription in Russia: Russo-Ukrainian war (2022–present)

 In April 2023, the Russian State Duma passed legislation to change the nature of conscription summons and how they are served.
 Previously a summons had to be physically served on the person being called up.
 Now a summons is deemed to be served once it appears on the government services portal called "Gosuslugi".
-Failure to obey such a summons could mean potential "bans on driving, registering a company, working as a self-employed individual, obtaining credit or loans, selling apartments, buying property or securing social benefits."
+Failure to obey such a summons could lead to "bans on driving, registering a company, working as a self-employed individual, obtaining credit or loans, selling apartments, buying property or securing social benefits."

 In July 2023, the Russian State Duma passed legislation to raise the maximum age for military conscription to 30.
 The new legislation, which came into effect on 1 January 2024, required men to carry out at least a year of military service, or equivalent training during higher education, between the ages of 18–30, rather than 18–27.
 The law also bans men from leaving Russia from the day they are summoned to a conscription office.

 In August 2023, Russian President Vladimir Putin signed a law raising fines relating to conscription avoidance, after being approved by the State Duma and the Federation Council.
 Since 1 October 2023, the fine for failure to appear at the military enlistment office without a valid reason was raised from 500 to 3,000 rubles to 10,000–30,000 rubles.
 There were two additional offences: the fine for not reporting change of residence to the enlistment office is 20,000–30,000 rubles, and the fine for not reporting change of status (e.g. employment and marital status) is 1,000–5,000 rubles.